Wondering how to use a pour-over coffee maker?

 Pour over coffee makers are very hands-on by design — this allows you to control every variable that could affect your brew.
 As such, there are several key accessories you’ll need to brew the perfect cup.

-The coffee grinder is the most important piece of any home barista’s setup.
+Your coffee grinder is the most important piece of your home barista setup.

 The grinder controls the grind size and consistency, and the different types of grinders all have subtler impacts on your coffee (such as heat produced when grinding).